Before Creating A Website

 This is where you will manage your website.
 Not the WordPress login to the live site but the back end of the website where it sits on the Hosting Company servers.
 Your website will be on a shared server, unless you’re a large operation and have a dedicated server for the website.

 How much web space does the Hosting Company provide?
 This ranges from 3 GB to 10 GB.
-Obviously 3 is less than 10, you do not want to be limited in the amount of web space.
-3 GB is not sufficient space.
+Obviously 3 is less than 10, you do not want to be limited in the amount of web space and 3 GB is not sufficient space.

 Reliable Tech Support